-Our Child Wellbeing Services prioritizes students' personal and academic development.
+Our Student Wellbeing Services prioritizes students' personal and academic development.
+Counselors and speech therapists work in the school to support students in their cognitive, social, and emotional development and learning.
 PYP counselors and special education teachers work together to identify the needs of students, create an individual plan for them and support teachers in implementing the plan in the learning process.
+Parents can request this service if they see the necessity as well.

 Another main goal of our counseling program is to help students and develop positive experiences through close cooperation with parents and teachers.
-Individualized and group sessions with students are under the responsibility of the PYP psychologist.
-The PYP psychologist is not authorized to diagnose and/or treat children.
-In such cases, the counseling service will provide parents with contacts of outside professionals qualified to deal with these concerns.
+Individualized and group sessions with students are under the responsibility of the PYP counselors.
+The PYP counselors are not authorized to diagnose and/or treat children.
+In such cases, the Wellbeing services will provide parents with contacts of outside professionals qualified to deal with these concerns.